serokell/blog-posts/whats-that-typeclass-alternative/article.md

 | **Just l**  | Just l      | Just l     |

+### Alternative for IO

 Another interesting `Alternative` instance is `IO`.

-Here, the first alternative from left to right that succeeds wins, f.e.
+Here, the first alternative from left to right that succeeds wins:

 ```haskell
 test :: IO String
 test = fail "foo" <|> pure "bar" <|> fail "baz"
 ```

-When executed the first computation `fail "foo"` obviously fails, so the second one `pure "bar"` succeeds, which is why the third `fail "baz"` isn't executed at all.
+When executed, the first alternative (`fail "foo"`) fails.
+The second one (`pure "bar"`) succeeds, which is why the third isn't executed at all.

 ```none
 λ> test